German Unity Day: Decision for GDR's unity with the Federal Republic

-Attempt to change the date of national holiday
+Attempt to change the date of Unity Day

-On 3 November 2004, the Federal Chancellor, Gerhard Schröder, suggested that the "Day of the German Unity" be celebrated on a Sunday, for economic reasons.
+On 3 November 2004, the Federal Chancellor, Gerhard Schröder, suggested that the "German Unity Day" be celebrated on a Sunday, for economic reasons.
 Instead of 3 October, the National Reunification should be celebrated on the first Sunday of October.
 This suggestion received a lot of criticism from many sides, amongst them from Federal President Horst Köhler as well as the President of the Bundestag, Wolfgang Thierse.
 The demand worried a part of the population because of discontent for increased working hours would be seen as a provocation and devaluing the national holiday.
 In addition, fixing the Unity Day on the first Sunday of October would have meant that it would sometimes fall on 7 October, which happens to have been the national day of East Germany; this date would thus have been seen as commemorating the division of Germany rather than the reunification.
 The idea was dropped after a short but angry debate.

 Celebrations

-The Day of German Unity is celebrated each year with a ceremonial act and a citizens' festival (Bürgerfest).
+The Day of German Unity is celebrated each year with a ceremonial act and a citizen's festival (Bürgerfest).

 The celebrations are hosted by a major city, usually the state capital, in the German state presiding over the Bundesrat in the respective year (a sequence determined by the Königstein Agreement).
 After Bonn in 2011, Frankfurt am Main was the second non-state capital to host the celebrations in 2015; however, both cities are significant in German political history (Bonn as former capital of West Germany and Frankfurt as the place of the Frankfurt Parliament of 1848–49).

 In addition, various celebrations are held in the federal capital Berlin, mainly based on the Straße des 17.
 Juni and around the Brandenburg Gate.
 State capitals and also other cities often have additional festivities.
 Furthermore, the Oktoberfest beer festival in Munich, which traditionally runs until the first Sunday in October, now runs until 3 October, if the Sunday in question falls on the first or second day of October.
 The celebrations in the host city always includes a festival and fireworks show.